 - 1. GSI is the manufacturer and vendor of the elevator and is responsible only for the optional accessories also manufactured by GSI. - 2.
-The elevator has not been designed to support other equipment such as cleaners, distributors or spouting.
-Separate structures must be provided for any accessory equipment. - 3.
-This installation manual should be used for reference only. - 4.
-The owner/user/installer of this equipment is responsible for consulting and retaining a civil or structural engineer regarding the design, construction and supervision of the entire installation, including the elevator foundation and the guying cable and/or bracing system. - 5.
+This installation manual should be used for reference only. - 3.
+The owner/user/installer of this equipment is responsible for consulting and retaining a civil or structural engineer regarding the design, construction and supervision of the entire installation, including the elevator foundation and the guying cable and/or bracing system. - 4.
 GSI Bucket Elevators are designed to be vertically self-supporting when erected but must be supported or guyed against wind loads.